-- IDEReporter: prints mutants in the format of clang warnings - MutationTestingElementsReporter: emits a JSON-file compatible with Mutation Testing Elements. - SQLiteReporter: saves all the information to an SQLite database - PatchesReporter: saves each mutant as a .patch that can be applied on the original code
+- IDEReporter: prints mutants in the format of clang warnings - MutationTestingElementsReporter: emits a JSON-file compatible with Mutation Testing Elements. - SQLiteReporter: saves all the information to an SQLite database

 One of the ways to do a custom analysis of mutation testing results is to run queries against the SQLite database.
 The rest of this document describes how to work with Mull's SQLite database.